nekocode/GradleImportAar/README.md

 In some cases, we need to reference some Android classes in a pure Java gradle module.
 If these classes are in a common jar, you can import them into your module directly.
 But if they are in a AAR package, there's no an official way to import them.
 You need to manually download the AAR package and unpack the `classes.jar` from it.
 And then import this `classes.jar` file directly.

-This plugin can do these automatically.
+This plugin can finish above tasks automatically.

 ## Import